FAVVVE/Aplikasi-login/README.md

 # Aplikasi-login
-Application that have login fiture
+An application that has login feature

+Login feature sequence:
+1. enter your email and password
+2. input validation
+3. dashboard displays